-Accounts Receivable - Scientific Games (SGI) represents the amount due from Scientific Games for compensation of prize expense loss provisions.
+Accounts receivable - Scientific Games (SGI) represents the amount due from Scientific Games for compensation of prize expense loss provisions.

-Subsequent to the issuance of the January 2020 financial statements, the Agency identified an error in the application of one of its games by a third-party vendor.
-The Agency and the vendor (SGI) have agreed that the vendor will reimburse the Agency for the losses incurred as a result of this error.
-The previously reported January financial statements have been adjusted to record accounts receivable from SGI of \$2,947,636 and an offsetting increase in Due to State of Maryland-Lottery.
+Subsequent to the issuance of the January 2020 financial statements, the Agency identified an error in the application of one of its games by SGI.
+The Agency and SGI have agreed that SGI will reimburse the Agency for the losses incurred as a result of this error.
+The previously reported January 31, 2020 financial statements have been adjusted to record accounts receivable from SGI of \$2,947,636 and an offsetting increase in Due to State of Maryland - Lottery.
 The restatement did not have any impact on Net Position as of January 31, 2020.
+As of October 31, 2020, and September 30, 2020, accounts receivable - SGI totaled \$2,592,916 and \$3,459,931 respectively.
+The error in the application continued through September 2020, at which time all previously purchased tickets were closed and the application error was resolved.